STRONGER Program

 Near-peer mentoring approach

-Teams will be composed of a graduate student or postdoctoral trainee, who will lead the research project and serve as a direct mentor for an undergraduate intern on the STRONGER Program.
+Teams will be composed of a doctoral student or postdoctoral trainee, who will lead the research project and serve as a direct mentor for an undergraduate intern in the STRONGER Program.
 Such team pairings offer unique possibilities for collaborations and training by enabling near-peer mentoring.

 Project oversight